Elijah Mitchell Player Prop Bets for NFL Week 7 | San Francisco vs. Indianapolis 10/24/2021

 Season Stats

-- The team's top rusher, Mitchell, has carried the ball 45 times for 189 yards (37.8 per game), with one touchdown.
+- Mitchell has run for a team-high 189 yards on 45 attempts (37.8 yards per game) and one touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Mitchell's matchup with the Colts.